alebeck/chunkax/README.md

 )
 ```

-If transformed function has multiple arguments:
+If the transformed function has multiple arguments:
 ```python
 apply_chunked = chunk(
     fun,